compmem/smile/docs/smile_states.rst

 If, ElIf, and Else States
 -------------------------

-These 3 states are how SMILE handles branching in your experiment.
-An :py:class:`~smile.state.If` state is all you need to create a conditional branch, but through the use of the :py:class:`~smile.state.Elif` and the :py:class:`~smile.state.Else` state, you can create a much more complex experiment than if you didn't have to use of conditional states.
+These 3 states are how SMILE handles branching in an experiment.
+Only a :py:class:`~smile.state.If` state is needed to create a branch.
+Through the use of the :py:class:`~smile.state.Elif` and the :py:class:`~smile.state.Else` state, much more complex experiments can be created.

 The *If* is a parent state that runs all of its children in  serial **if** the conditional is evaluated as true during **RT**.
 Behind the scenes, the *If*